AmanGarg0303/next-movies/README.md

 The admin has the ability to add a new movie or category.
 Whenever a new movie or category is added, the redis cache is cleared.
 Admin has a `paginated` list of categories, movies, users.

+The admin routes are also protected using the `middleware.ts` file.

 .env includes:

 > DATABASE_URL=